aws-samples/serverless-patterns/alb-path-based-route-lambda-tf/README.md

-# Application Load balancer with AWS Lambda as target with Terraform
+# Application Load balancer with path-based routing and target as AWS Lambda in Terraform

-This pattern demonstrates how to create an Application Load Balancer with AWS Lambda as target.
+This pattern demonstrates how to create an Application Load Balancer with path-based routing along with associated Listener and Target as AWS Lambda.
 Implemented in Terraform.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/alb-lambda-terraform
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/alb-path-based-route-lambda-tf

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.